TuxTheAstronaut/AMdesktop/README.md

 ```

 ### ⚠️ Known Issues ⚠️
-passkey sign-in currently does not work.
+* passkey sign-in currently does not work.
+* some dropdown context menus do not work.

 ## Developing